 This is completely normal.
 For the most accurate results, perform breast

 self-exams about one to three days after your period ends.

 Diagnosing Armpit Lumps

-- complete blood count to measure the number of red and white blood cells in your system
+- complete blood count: to measure the number of red and white blood cells

 - biopsy (removing a small piece of tissue from the lump for testing)

 Treating Armpit Lumps

 The course of treatment your doctor recommends will depend on

 the underlying cause of the lump.
 Bacterial infections can be treated with oral

 antibiotics.
 After several days, the armpit lump should start to disappear as